 Atmosphere: local crowd

 These are the best surprises!
-The bartender looked a bit sleepy - and he might have been since they have rather long hours for a pub, but his a new local IPA suggestion was spot on.
+The bartender looked a bit sleepy - and he might have been since they have rather long hours for a pub, but his new local IPA suggestion was spot on.

 Located in the heart of what Lonely Planet recently named "the coolest neighborhood" in Florence, this place definitely draws a more local crowd - and not necessarily upscale - if you want to mingle with those who live & work in the city, this is your place.

 I browsed the menu, which proved to have a wide variety of typical and sometimes not so traditional recipes but, I opted for a bowl of chips to hold me over.
-I went back a couple weeks later and actually ventured inside - it could be a intimidating but it seems like they kind of warm up to you after you place your order.
+I went back a couple weeks later and actually ventured inside - it could be intimidating but it seems like the staff kind of warm up to you after you place your order.
 Make yourself at home, sip a beer, play a game or read a book — it's all good here.